-So that’s what works if both sides are very angry about the situation, but it’s resolved then, that’s a good thing.
+So that’s what works if both sides are very angry about the situation, but they resolve it then, that’s a good thing.
 That means they think they paid too much and we think we got too little.
 And that’s a successful mediation right there.
 Both sides find an agreement somewhere in the middle.
-The reason Mr. Keating is here is because part of part of the lump sum for the clients’ benefit is to get an annuity type of situation going so that he’s guaranteed money pretty much for the rest of his life or for the next 25 years in terms of a monthly stipend he knows he’ll get regardless of whatever happens.
+The reason Mr. Keating is here is because part of the lump sum for the clients’ benefit is to get an annuity type of situation.
+This guarantees him money pretty much for the rest of his life or for the next 25 years in terms of a monthly stipend he knows he’ll get regardless of whatever happens.

 Settlement is Forever

-No one can ever take that away from him.
+It is obvious that no one can ever take that away from him.
 If he hit the lottery and won $100,000,000 tomorrow it doesn’t make any difference.
-He still gets his annuity every month for 25 years and he can also use that money and put a beneficiary on it so that if something happens to him the beneficiary will reap the benefits of that annuity.
+Anyway, he gets his annuity every month for 25 years and he can also use that money and put a beneficiary on it so that if something happens to him the beneficiary will reap the benefits of that annuity.

 Financial Breakdown of the Money

-So it’s just something that’s guaranteed as opposed to just a lump sum in his pocket that he can do whatever he wants with.
-So we’re going to figure out today if we get to a number that’s satisfactory, that’s significant, then we’re going to figure out that the fun stuff starts after that.
-Then we figure out how much money should be annuitized for guaranteed situations and how much money in a lump sum that he would need to get on with his life to buy a house if for cash to do whatever he needs to do to get himself ready for his future without the insurance company involved which is a great thing.
+It’s just something that’s guaranteed as opposed to a lump sum in his pocket that he can do whatever he wants with.
+We’re going to figure out today if we get to a number that’s satisfactory and significant.
+Then we’re going to figure out that the fun stuff starts after that.
+Then we figure out how much money should be annuitized for guaranteed situations and how much money in a lump sum that he would need to get on with his life to buy a house if for cash.
+Or to do whatever he needs to do to get himself ready for his future without the insurance company involved, which is a great thing.